 Brian holds a Master of Planning from Dalhousie University and a Bachelor of Arts with a double major in Political Science and Economics.
 He is a member of the Canadian Institute of Planners, the Alberta Professional Planners Institute and the Urban Land Institute.
 Brian sits on the City of Calgary Urban Design Review Panel (UDRP).

-Leif holds a Bachelor of Science degree in Ecology from the University of Calgary, and has completed his Doctoral Studies in Conservation Ecology at Carleton University’s Geomatics and Landscape Ecology Research Lab, with a focus on multi-objective conservation planning at the regional scale.
-He has worked as a researcher studying human-bear interactions in the Waterton National Park, as a consultant to Saint Lawrence Islands National Park summarizing breeding bird diversity across Ontario, and as a consultant with Environment Canada calculating road fragmentation indices across Canada.
+Leif holds a Bachelor of Science degree in Ecology from the University of Calgary, and a doctorate in Conservation Ecology from Carleton University’s Geomatics and Landscape Ecology Research Lab, focusing on multi-objective conservation planning to prioritize protected area designation at the regional scale.

 Omair holds a Doctorate and Masters degree in Geographic Information Science from the University of Edinburgh, Diploma in Management from the Chartered Management Institute and Bachelors of Engineering degree in Computer Software from the National University of Science and Technology.
 Omair has published journal articles, book chapters and also presented papers in international conferences on representation of spatial information at multiple levels of detail, automated spatial data enrichment and geo-visualization.